UASTrack: A Unified Adaptive Selection Framework with Modality-Customization in Single Object Tracking: RELATED WORK

-In recent years, substantial research \cite{ostrack, STARK, ATOM} has been dedicated to visual object tracking, which has gained wide-ranging applications across various fields, such as autonomous driving, mobile robotics, video surveillance, and human-robot interaction.
-However, the performance and stability of visual object tracking remain constrained when confronted with challenges in complex scenarios.
-Subsequently, multi-modal tracking \cite{MFGNet,cbpnet} incorporating additional auxiliary modalities \cite{apfnet,Lu_Li_Yan_Tang_Luo_2021,FANet,TFNet,MaCNet,cmpp, zhang2021object, zhu2024pr}, such as thermal, event, and depth, has emerged as a promising research.
-Specifically, depth sensors \cite{rgbd1k} facilitate the handling of objects at varying geometric distances; thermal sensors \cite{GMMT} effectively address challenges such as low illumination; and event sensors, known for their low-latency motion capture capabilities (1 \textmu s) \cite{visevent} enhance high-speed awareness for improved tracking performance.
-Therefore, multi-modal information can compensate for these deficiencies and enhance the robustness of visual object tracking networks when dealing with objects with large appearance variations.
+Visual object tracking \cite{ostrack, STARK} has wide-ranging applications across various scenarios, such as autonomous driving, mobile robotics, video surveillance, and human-robot interaction.
+The RGB modality \cite{liu2022attention}, as a fundamental data source, provides rich color and texture information, which is essential for object localization.
+However, the performance and stability of visual object tracking are limited in complex scenarios involving low illumination, fast motion, and occlusion.
+To address these limitations, multi-modal object tracking \cite{MFGNet,taat, mv-rgbt} incorporating an auxiliary modality (thermal, event, and depth) \cite{cheng2025one,tfnet,zhu2024pr} with the RGB modality exhibits superiority in handling these scenario degradations.
+Specifically, depth sensor \cite{rgbd1k} assists in handling the scenario with varying geometric distances, thermal sensor \cite{mpt} enhances the tracker robustness under low illumination, and event sensor with its low-latency motion capture capability (1 \textmu s) \cite{visevent} boosts the high-speed awareness.
+Harnessing the unique strengths of RGB and auxiliary modalities, multi-modal information significantly improves the robustness and efficacy of multi-modal object tracking in overcoming complex environmental challenges.